sebmehr/moodle-filter_prismjs/README.md

 * 2017 Sébastien Mehr, University of French Polynesia, Elearning service
 * License http://www.gnu.org/copyleft/gpl.html GNU GPL v3 or later

+This is a beta version, do not use in production mode.

 ## Installation ##

 If you are uploading prismJS filter, first expand the zip file and upload the prismjs folder into: